TallboyKelz/S3-website-kelz/README.md

 1. Log in to your AWS account.
 2. Navigate to the S3 service.
 3. Click 'Create Bucket'.
 4. Give the bucket a unique name.
 Follow the bucket naming rules from AWS.
-The bucket will be named 'kelz-static-website-hosting-s3'.
+This bucket will be named 'kelz-static-website-hosting-s3'.
 Reference: https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html?icmpid=docs_amazons3_console
 6. Disable Access Control Lists (ACLs).
-This will enable the bucket owner to control access to the bucket using policies.
+This will enable the bucket owner to control access to the bucket using only policies.
 7. Select Server-side encryption with Amazon S3 managed keys (SSE-S3) for the encryption type.
 8. Click 'Create bucket'.
 <img width="1400" alt="Screenshot 2024-05-21 at 2 44 16 PM" src="https://github.com/TallboyKelz/S3-website-kelz/assets/133192420/4d74461c-9797-4082-99cc-c50247a0320f">